Victory gardens helped win World War II because they allowed the U.S. government to divert scarce tin supplies for military use.

 For decades, Parker and a sturdy group of fellow gardeners fought off efforts to turn the Fenway Victory Gardens into a school, a hospital or a parking lot.

 Richard D. Parker gardened until his death in 1975.
 The gardens were renamed in his honor.
 And sometime this summer, the gardeners will uphold their tradition of giving off a cheer at the plucking of the first tomato.

 With thanks to Mark Somos for his invaluable help in researching this story.
 If you enjoyed this story, you may also want to read about victory gardens in World War I and Pingree’s Potato Patch Plan.
-This story about the victory gardens of World War II was updated in 2022.
+This story https://newenglandhistoricalsociety.com/thomas-maule-the-quaker-who-criticized-the-salem-witch-trials-and-got-away-with-it was updated in 2023.

 Another great story with great pictures!